 Foods don’t have to come from far away to be considered “super” but SupermarketGuru wanted to outline a few of the more popular, exotic superfoods

-Foods don’t have to come from far away to be considered “super” but SupermarketGuru wanted to outline a few of the more popular, exotic superfoods that are popping up in everything from chocolate bars to breakfast cereals and more.
+Foods don’t have to come from far away to be considered “super” but SupermarketGuru wanted to outline a few of the more popular, exotic superfoods that today are found in everything from chocolate bars to breakfast cereals and more.